In choosing which Google Cloud region to host your application, there are multiple considerations:

 - Latency to your end users can be different from one region to the next.

-- The price of services also differs from region to region.
+- The price of services differs from region to region.

-- The electricity used to power your application may have a different carbon intensity.
+- The electricity used to power your application might have a different carbon intensity.

 This document explains how to include carbon emissions characteristics into the location choice for your Google Cloud services.

 A carbon-free cloud for our customers